HomeElevators.com

 Elevator-repair-tech

-Lighting
+Lighting is important

 The cab interior and area around the entrance to the elevator should be well-lit.
 Automatic lighting at the landings and in the cab interior is particularly helpful if the elevator is used at night.
 The cab lighting can also be wired into the control system to turn on when the door is opened.
 It’s also a good idea to have the emergency lighting system tested annually.